 At Busara, Gideon works with partners, including civil society organizations (CSOs), start-ups, think tanks, and policymakers, to apply insights and tools from behavioral science to answer critical research questions and help improve their programs, products, and policies.

-While at MIT, Gideon will be codifying takeaways from his work at Busara in the form of a guide for practitioners.
+While at MIT, Gideon will be codifying takeaways from his work at Busara in a synthesis report.
 He spoke with science writer Will Sullivan about his work studying governance and accountability at Busara and some of the lessons he’ll be sharing in his guide.
 The following conversation has been edited for length and clarity.

 Will: It seems like a big theme in your work is promoting greater citizen engagement.
 For you, why is citizen engagement an important part of good governance and accountability?

 Gideon: Former U.N.
 Secretary General Kofi Annan famously once said, “good governance is perhaps the single most important factor in eradicating poverty and promoting development.”
 For me, a well-governed society is led by a government that is sufficiently accountable and responsive to its citizens and is formed of a citizenry that understands and actively pursues its rights and responsibilities.

 Will: What makes behavioral science a particularly good tool for studying the relationships between citizens and government?

 Gideon: Behavioral science is fundamentally the study of how human beings make decisions and how we behave.
 It’s been successfully used for a couple of decades in the global north, but is a relatively new field in this part of the world, where its use has largely been restricted to the private sector (particularly in advertising), and hasn’t really found a wide application on topics to do with governance and accountability.